Exploring the missional capacity of cathedral installations and events:Theory and data

 Item Type: Article

-Additional Information: This is an author accepted manuscript of a paper accepted on 12th September 2025 by Sage for publication in Theology.
+Additional Information: Published by Sage in 2026.
+This is an author accepted manuscript of a published open access article available at https://doi.org/10.1177/0040571X251401160.
 Uploaded in accordance with the publisher's self-archiving policy.

 Keywords: cathedral studies sacred space common ground implicit religion Christmas music